-In fact, 29 million households plan to spend $27.6 billion on back-to-school shopping in 2018, according to a survey by professional services firm Deloitte, with the average family spending $532.
+In fact, Americans are expected to spend $32.5 billion on back-to-school shopping in 2021, according to a survey by professional services firm Deloitte, with the average family spending $612.
 Obviously, families need a lot of money to send kids to school — money that many of them simply don’t have.
 Fortunately, there are resources out there, so you can find back-to-school shopping help for low-income families.
 Plus, we’ve got plenty of other smart tips to help lower your expenses.

 Back-to-School Shopping Help for Low-Income Families

 In my hometown of Paducah, Kentucky, the McCracken County Public School District maintains the Lone Oak Family Resource Youth Service Center.
 The center serves underprivileged students from four primary schools in the district (pre-K through eighth grade).

 One of its main functions is providing free school supplies to low-income families for the upcoming school year, as well as things like personal hygiene kits and food for the weekends.
 Lone Oak is available to any student in the federal free- or reduced-lunch program.